-Created in memory of Dr. Philip Boyne, world famous oral and maxillofacial surgeon, this grant is the Foundation’s primary research program exclusively designated for junior faculty in an Oral and Maxillofacial Surgery Program – with an aim to inspire their pursuit of advancing the field of tissue regeneration.
+Created in memory of Dr. Philip Boyne, world famous Oral and Maxillofacial Surgeon, this grant is the Foundation’s primary research program exclusively designated for an Oral and Maxillofacial surgeon in a junior faculty position in a CODA/CDAC accredited Oral and Maxillofacial Program – with an aim to inspire their pursuit of advancing the field of tissue regeneration.

-This award is restricted to residents and fellows in an Oral and Maxillofacial Surgery Program.
+This award is restricted to faculty in a full-time, accredited Oral and Maxillofacial Surgery Program.
+All research and project-related work must be conducted in the United States or Canada.

-Applications for the Philip J. Boyne Junior Faculty Research Award must be submitted using the online form, which opens on April 1.
-The deadline for submissions is no later than 11:59 PM PST on June 1.
+Applications for the Philip J. Boyne Junior Faculty Award must be submitted using the online form.
+There are two submission periods: April 1 – June 1 and October 1 – December 1.
+The deadline for submissions is no later than 11:59 PM PST on June 1 and December 1, respectively.
 Late submissions will not be accepted.
-Applications are reviewed by an external Scientific Review Committee, and final funding decisions are made by the Osteo Science Foundation Board of Directors.
+Applications are reviewed by an external Scientific and Clinical Review Committee, and final funding decisions are made by the Osteo Science Foundation Board of Directors

-There is no initial abstract or proposal required for the Philip J. Boyne Junior Faculty Research Award.
+There is no initial abstract or proposal required for the Philip J. Boyne Junior Faculty Award.
 All applicants must have a senior mentor affiliated with the proposed project.
-Applicants are notified of the status of their applications by August 1, which is also the start date of the grant.
+Applicants are notified of the status of their applications by August 15 (Cycle 1) or February 15 (Cycle 2), which is the start date of the award.

-Philip J. Boyne Junior Faculty Research Awards from Osteo Science Foundation are intended for research proposals submitted by junior faculty who want to address questions in the field of hard and soft tissue regeneration in Oral and CranioMaxillofacial Surgery.
-Applicants should be no more than five years within the first full-time faculty appointment.
-Chief residents who will be junior faculty by the time of award notification, August 1, may apply.
+Philip J. Boyne Junior Faculty Research Awards from Osteo Science Foundation are intended for research proposals submitted by junior faculty in a full-time, accredited Oral and Maxillofacial Surgery program in the United States or Canada who want to address questions in the field of hard and soft tissue regeneration in Oral and CranioMaxillofacial Surgery.
+Applicants should be no more than five years within the first full-time faculty appointment at the start of the grant.
+Chief residents who will be junior faculty by the time of the summer award notification, August 1, may apply.

 There must be a senior mentor affiliated with each project.
 This mentor need not have effort on the project, but the role and level of guidance should be detailed on the application.